haptava/heroku-example/README.md

 The heroku-example requires a worker dyno to be running, but the [Deploy to Heroku][deploydocs] functionality does not allow worker dynos to be started automatically.
-So after [deploying][deploy] the heroku-example to your [Heroku][heroku] account, adjust the number of dynos
+So after [deploying][deploy] the heroku-example app to your [Heroku][heroku] account, adjust the number of dynos
 manually:
 * Go to [Heroku Dashboard] [dashboard]
 * Go to your newly-deployed heroku-example application